GDPR Software Tools

 GDPR audit tools

 The first task in the GDPR compliance project is to understand the current situation of the organisation in terms of personal data protection and perform a gap analysis.
-Audit tools can be used to check whether your organization processes personal data according to the requirements of the GDPR.
+Audit tools can be used by data protection officers to check whether your organization processes personal data according to the requirements of the GDPR.
 They usually contain a number of checks that are required to be performed during audits.

 ICO data protection self-assessment